ScryEngineering/scrygroup.com/content/blog-posts/2018-02-25/Persephone-project.md

 The initial prioritization for our time is as follows:

-1. Work require to enable easier contributions (especially since we are contributers and making this easier will help our later work)
+1. Work required to enable easier contributions (especially since we are contributors and making this easier will help our later work)
 2. Set up packaging
-3. Set up code quality tooling
+3. Set up tooling to assist with code quality
 4. Improvements to APIs/architecture
 5. Performance